CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/development-tips-for-AppEngine-and-ui5-typescript.md

     ![Build Output](./media/development-tips-for-AppEngine-and-ui5-typescript/build-ouput-path.webp)

     :::warning
-        To run plugins without plugin installation procedure, AppEngine needs to be in DevMode.
-Configuration of AppEngine is described in the III point.
+        To run plugins without going through the installation procedure, AppEngine must be set to DevMode.
+Instructions for configuring DevMode are provided in section III.
     :::

-2. Set up debug in Visual Studio.
-This will allow you to debug you start AppEngine and your plugin in Debug mode.
+2. Set up debug in Visual Studio to enable running AppEngine and your plugin in Debug mode.

-    1. Open your Plugin Solution in Visual Studio
+    1. Open your Plugin Solution in Visual Studio.
-    2. Open Properties for Plugin Project
+    2. Open Properties for Plugin Project.
     3. Open Debug tab.
-    4. As Start Action select Start External Program and set up path to CompuTec.AppEngine.Host.ConsoleApp.exe in installation directory.
-In case of default install this file will be located in: Program Files\CompuTec\CompuTec AppEngine\CompuTec.AppEngine.Host.ConsoleApp.exe.
+    4. Under Start Action, choose Start external program, and provide the path to CompuTec.AppEngine.Host.ConsoleApp.exe in installation directory.
+If you’re using the default installation, this file will be located in: Program Files\CompuTec\CompuTec AppEngine\CompuTec.AppEngine.Host.ConsoleApp.exe.

     ![Start External](./media/development-tips-for-AppEngine-and-ui5-typescript/start-external-program.webp)

-3. Set up AppEngine to get frontend files directly from your project.
-This setting will allow you to change frontend files directly in your project and see changes without the need to rebuild after each change.
+3. Configure AppEngine to serve frontend files directly from your project directory.
+This allows you to make changes to the UI5 application and see them immediately without rebuilding each time.

-    1. Start CompuTec.AppEngine.Host.ConsoleApp.exe by debugging your plugin or from the command line.
-This first run will create separate configuration files for debug mode (in ProgramData\Computec\AppEngine):
+    1. Start CompuTec.AppEngine.Host.ConsoleApp.exe either by debugging your plugin or from the command line.
+On the first run, AppEngine will generate dedicated configuration files for debug mode in the ProgramData\Computec\AppEngine directory:

         1. dev_appengine.config
         2. dev_backgroundProcessing.config
-    2. Stop CompuTec.AppEngine.Host.ConsoleApp.exe
+    2. Stop the CompuTec.AppEngine.Host.ConsoleApp.exe process.
     3. To turn on debug mode on frontend, edit dev_appengine.config file.
-    4. Set up:
+    4. Update the following settings:

-        1. DevMode to True
+        1. Set DevMode to True
-        2. UIDevMode to True
+        2. Set UIDevMode to True
-        3. In DevUIMapping specify the path to source code of your UI5 Application files as following key value pair: `<PluginId>:<PluginPath>`.
-Frontend files from this path will be used instead of files from the AppEngine plugins directory.
+        3. Define DevUIMapping to point to your UI5 application’s source directory using the format `<PluginId>:<PluginPath>`.
+This tells AppEngine to load frontend files directly from your development path rather than the default plugin directory.
     5. Path mapping example:

             ```json